• Skip to primary navigation

 If you don't wish to purchase them, you can use any other bottle or jar with a tight-fitting lid, keeping in mind that it's a less effective solution long-term.

-While kombucha tea is traditionally fermented with black tea and honey, you can use honey in the second fermentation or bottling conditioning phase since the honey doesn't come in contact with the SCOBY or mother.
+While kombucha tea is traditionally fermented with black tea and sugar, you can use honey in the second fermentation or bottling conditioning phase since the honey doesn't come in contact with the SCOBY or mother.

 Additionally, some styles of kombucha, such as Jun, are brewed using green tea and honey.